 - Click the Connections tab in the configuration section.
 This displays the connections section of configuration tree.

 Select the MCN from view site drop-down menu in the connections section page.

 Select virtual path from under the connections tab to create virtual path between the MCN and branch sites.

 Click Add Virtual Path next to the name of the static virtual path in the virtual paths section.
 This opens up a dialog box as shown below.
 Choose the branch for which you want the Virtual path to be configured.
-You need to configure this under the label named remote site.
-Select the branch node from this drop-down list, and click on the check box Reverse Also.
+You must configure this under the label named remote site.
+Select the branch node from this drop-down list, and click the check box Reverse Also.

 Traffic classification and steering are mirrored on both sites of the virtual path.
 After this is complete, select paths from the drop-down menu under the label named section as shown below.

 Click + Add above the paths table, which displays the add path dialog box.
-Specify the end-points within which the virtual path needs to be configured.
+Specify the end-points within which the virtual path must be configured.
 Now, click Add to create the path and click the Reverse Also checkbox.